 Seven providers in the five selected regions benefit from the project: the vocational ‘Hamdi Bushati’ school in Shkodra, the vocational ‘Kolin Gjoka’ school in Lezha, the electro-technical ‘Gjergj Canco’ school in Tirana, the vocational ‘Kristo Isak’ school in Berat and the Commercial school, the industrial ‘Pavarësia’ school and the Vocational Training Centre in Vlora.

-- 7‘576 young people (63% of the target) access improved VSD offers (IT-based, innovative and attractive, demand-oriented and gender-sensitive) in Tourism & Hospitality, Smart Construction, Textile and ICT branches, in the Shkodra, Lezha, Tirana, Berat and Vlora regions.
+- 9716 young people (102% of the Phase I target) access improved VSD offers (IT-based, innovative and attractive, demand-oriented and gender-sensitive) in Tourism & Hospitality, Smart Construction, Textile and ICT branches, in the Shkodra, Lezha, Tirana, Berat and Vlora regions.

 - Companies sponsored VSD providers financially or in-kind.
 Estimated sponsorship value is 520 000 CHF.